aronlebani/robin-cms/README.md

   a `robin.yaml` file
 * Self-contained - you don't need to ship any assets for the CMS admin site

+## Limitations

+In order to keep the CMS simple to maintain for your website, certain features that are commonly found in CMS software have been omitted.

+* Only supports a single user, which means you don't need to maintain a user database.
+* Does not support relations between content models.
+This is the nature of a flat-file CMS.
+If you need data model relations, you are better of using an SQL database backend rather than a flat-file backend.
+* Doesn't support multiple sites.
+It is designed to be simple enough that you can drop in a separate instance of the CMS for each website.
+* Does not have a WYSIWYG editor.
+It is designed purely for managing structured content.
+You can however add richtext fields to your content models (see example below).

 ## Usage

 1. Install gem